-We recommend a primary fermentation of two weeks at 55° - 65°F if using California Lager or Scottish yeast.
-A secondary fermentation can be used to improve clarity and reduce sedimentation, if desired.

-If using a traditional lager yeast like Wyeast #2206, ferment at 46-54F during primary fermentation.
+We recommend a primary fermentation of two weeks at 55° - 65°F. A secondary fermentation can be used to improve clarity and reduce sedimentation, if desired.
+If using a traditional lager yeast like Wyeast #2124, ferment at 46-54F during primary fermentation.
 Once the gravity has dropped 3/4ths of the way to the expected final gravity, raise the temperature of the beer by 10 degrees for 2-3 days until primary fermentation completes, then lager at 38-42F for 2-6 weeks.
 Check gravity prior to proceeding with bottling to ensure fermentation is complete.
 (Reference Final Gravity under 'Beer Specs')